 “Work in business development for a media company.”

-What will the people in your Cluster be pleasantly surprised to learn about you?
+CBS Matters, a key element of the School’s culture, allows the people in your Cluster to learn more about you on a personal level.
+What will your Clustermates be pleasantly surprised to learn about you?
 (Maximum 250 words)

 An optional fourth essay will allow you to discuss any issues that do not fall within the purview of the required essays.

 Columbia Business School students may enroll in either August or January.
 The CBS admissions website notes that the paths are identical in terms of competitiveness of admissions, academic rigor, and student resources, but they differ in terms of timing and the opportunity to complete a summer internship.

 The August entry has two review periods — early decision and regular decision.
 Because CBS uses a rolling admissions process, it is always to your advantage to apply well before the deadline.

 All applications are due at 11:59 p.m.
 EST on the day of the deadline.
 For more information, visit the Columbia Business School admissions website.

 Today’s global economy has two faces: one of exponential growth in developing countries, and the flip side—a voracious ravaging of resources by developed nations.
 While some business leaders continue to march in step to the …

 Today’s global economy has two faces: one of exponential growth in developing countries, and the flip side—a voracious ravaging of resources by developed nations.
 While some business leaders continue to march in step to the “more is better” mantra, others are realizing that business as usual is not sustainable for our planet.